SenaLikesCake/Single-Cycle-CPU-Simulator/README.md

 - Pass file as parameter instead of having hardcoded "test.txt" file
 - Implement some remaining R-Type and I-type instructions
 - Implement B, J and U-type instructions
+- Write instructions in assembly and have program convert into binary